hisk/flux-wallet/README.md

-# flux-wallet
+# Flux Wallet App Boilerplate
-A simple virtual wallet built with React and Flux.
+The boilerplate for a simple virtual wallet app built using React and Flux.